mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

-So now depending on the order user wants, a different kind of query is executed to get the beers.
+So now depending on the order the user wants, a different kind of query is executed to get a page of beers.

 The last one, ordering by ratings is the most tricky case.
 One way to achieve the functionality is shown below.
-The required SQL mastery is beyond the objectives of this course, so you may just copy paste the code and believe that it works.
+The required SQL mastery is beyond the objectives of this course, so you may just copy-paste the code and believe that it works.

 ```ruby
 class BeersController < ApplicationController